ros-controls/roadmap/design_drafts/components_architecture_and_urdf_examples.md

 #### 1. Industrial Robots with only one interface
-  * the communication is done using proprietary API to connect the robots control box
+  * the communication is done using proprietary API to communicate with robot control box
   * Data for all joints is exchanged in batch (at once)
   * Examples: KUKA RSI